 All consumer chemicals, however, lack at least several of the attributes listed in Table 1, serving to either confound data interpretation or render data excessively inaccurate.
 Sucralose is an example that illustrates the problems also posed by other consumer chemicals, including pharmaceuticals.
 Sucralose is a tri-chlorinated disaccharide artificial sweetener that is refractory to metabolism and initial microbial degradation.
 Although this would make sucralose an excellent stable sewage tracer, its loadings into sewage are a function of variables that contribute excessive uncertainties.
 Among these are local/regional culinary and nutritional preferences and customs.
+The usefulness of synthetic markers such as sucralose would depend on the consistency of their market penetration; but the popularity of any commercial product can vary widely.
 Its consumption can vary widely not just geographically but also over time.
 Per capita consumption must be known in advance, and consumption rates are subject to change as the chemical's popularity waxes and wanes.
-Although these chemicals may prove useful for tracking contamination of open waters back to the sewage sources and for deducing per capita consumption (assuming the population is already known) (e.g., Lai et al., 2011 [in press];
+Although these chemicals may prove useful for tracking contamination of open waters back to the sewage sources and for deducing per capita consumption (assuming the population is already known) (e.g., Lai et al., 2011; Oppenheimer et al., 2011), they are not useful for ab initio estimates of population size.